‘Significant’ forest fire on Cooley Peninsula brought under control

 Coillte helicopters and local county council fire services were called to the scene after the blaze broke out in woodland on the hilly peninsula near Carlingford.

-No homes or businesses were evacuated but a fire line has been built around one residence which was threatened by the blaze.
+One home in Louth was evacuated as precaution while a fire line has been built around another residence which was threatened by the blaze.
 The worst of the fire has been brought under control but videos on social media showed large plumes of smoke still billowing in the area on Monday morning.

 Pat Neville, communications manager for Coillte, said it was believed the fire may have been started by a campfire in the area.
 “Our message is to repeat the warning that people should not light any fires outdoors during this weather, it’s reckless behaviour.